Roth 403(b): An opportunity to take advantage of tax-free income in your future

 Roth 403(b) basic features

-• Roth 403(b) accounts are subject to Required Minimum Distribution rules
+• Roth 403(b) accounts are not subject to Required Minimum Distribution rules after 2024

 Treatment of retirement savings vehicles